fvhockney/sdc2019/prenotes.md

 1. Setting up the apps in the console
 2. Using the console to define commands
 3. Endpoint Requirements
-4. Setting up Endpoint fulfilment
+4. Setting up Endpoint fulfillment
 5. Demonstrate Apps